by Macy Johnson

 (Galatians 2:20 NIV)

 I drove to the nearby town of Madison to shop for weekly household supplies.
-My husband needed cash for his hairstylist, so I decided to cash a check at the bank’s drive thru.
+My husband needed cash for his hairstylist, so I decided to cash a check at the bank’s drive through.
 I placed on the check for $100 a post-it note which read, “Five twenties, please.”

 Seated in my car in the Walmart parking lot I placed three of the bills in my wallet.
 While sliding my wallet back into my purse, I noticed the bank envelope in my other hand was empty!
 What happened to the other two twenty-dollar bills?